chair-amrit/brain-tumor-mri-dl/readme.md

 - a held-out test set of 1,600 images
 - the evaluated test distribution
 - the specific training and preprocessing pipeline
+- one saved Phase 2 checkpoint per architecture and one held-out split
 - the measured hardware/software environment

 The study does **not** establish:

 - external-dataset generalization
+- the cause, intrinsic difficulty, or label quality of shared failures
 - clinical validity
 - diagnostic safety
 - regulatory compliance